-cadence at which the gain calibrator will be observed will depend on the stability of the atmosphere, the observational frequency, and the maximum baseline length.
+differential atmospheric changes above each antenna on timescales of seconds to minutes, and for amplitude fluctuations as well.
+Atmospheric water vapor can cause very rapid fluctuations over timescales of seconds.
+Water vapor radiometers (WVRs) are installed on all antennas on the 12-m Array to monitor these variations, which are routinely applied to the data during pipeline processing.
+Longer timescale phase drifts are monitored using periodic observations of a moderately bright, very compact source at relatively small angular distance from the target.
+The best sources for phase calibration are unresolved at the angular scales probed by the array; since such objects are point sources, their data have intrinsically zero phase (no emission at any angular offsets), and any phase changes recorded in the data are due only to changes in the system and/or atmosphere.
+The cadence at which the phase calibrator will be observed will depend on the stability of the atmosphere, the observational frequency, and the maximum baseline length.
 Atmospheric phase varies more rapidly at longer baselines, while at higher frequencies the variations have larger magnitude.
 The ALMA antennas will need to "fast-switch" between the target and gain calibrators from every few minutes to every few seconds (depending on frequency and baseline length) to capture these variations.

 Imaging: ALMA datasets will be processed through a reduction pipeline so that project teams will be able to see preliminary results quickly.
-(During Early Science, while the pipeline is being developed, this processing will be done by members of the DSO and the ARCs using a combination of the pipeline and by hand using CASA and other specially designed software.)
+During Early Science, while the pipeline is still being developed, some data may still be processed by members of the DSO and the ARCs using a combination of the pipeline and by hand using CASA and other specially designed software.
 There are many approaches to reducing and imaging interferometer data but here are the basics.